 We’ve seen a spate of activity recently where the trend has been exactly that… ‘just get something up on… [insert relevant channel]’.
 Seemingly the current wisdom is to simply post something on whatever channel is your chosen weapon of choice.

-Social Media can be attractive, extremely useful, appear to be very cheap and carry some impact as well as relevance – but the big lesson to be learnt is that it isn’t free!
+Social Media can be attractive, extremely useful, appear to be very cheap, and carry some impact as well as relevance – but the big lesson to be learnt is that Social Media Is Not Free!

 The rules haven’t changed since Madison Avenue defined them nearly 70 years ago.
 Understand what it is you are selling, define your audience and their needs/wants, create a strategy and a proposition for your product or service and deliver an idea that compels people to buy what you are selling.